Hillary Clinton Excuses Put Out To Pasture Via Jaw-Dropping Words From Beloved Colleague [Opinion]

-Hillary Clinton has stayed pretty quiet since losing her battle for the White House, sure she’s sent out some digs in tweets, but they are mostly one or two words alluding to a certain someone, but never mentioning his name.
+Hillary Clinton has stayed pretty quiet since losing her battle for the White House.
+Sure she’s sent out some digs in tweets, but they are mostly one or two words alluding to a certain someone, but never mentioning his name.
 She’s not taken any of the blame for her ill-fated campaign.
 While she basically ran without a message, which is something the Republicans have been saying all along, the Democrats are finally seeing it that way too.

 One very opinionated Democrat, who was seemingly one of Hillary’s biggest supporters during her campaign, has just thrown her under the bus.
 Chuck Schumer is throwing the bathwater and the baby out when it comes to his party.
 He sounds like a man ready to clean house and finally seeing the errors in the Dems’ ways.

 CNN News describes Chuck Schumer’s relationship to Hillary like this, “there was no one more loyal to Hillary Clinton than her one-time Senate colleague Chuck Schumer.
 He defended his fellow New Yorker and the race she ran at every turn.”
-Suddenly Schumer has a different tale to sell and it is the opposite of his seemingly unconditional love for Hillary.
+Suddenly, Schumer has a different tale to sell and it is the opposite of his seemingly unconditional love for Hillary.
 CNN found what Schumer had to say about Hillary “intriguing” and that’s because it is such a big difference in the way he used to see Hillary.
-Schumer said,
+Schumer said the following.

 “When you lose to somebody who has 40% popularity, you don’t blame other things — Comey, Russia — you blame yourself.
 So what did we do wrong?
 People didn’t know what we stood for, just that we were against Trump.
 And still believe that.”